 Sean started learning programming on his own and then worked with a team member on building a game.
 He was also applying his skills to automate tasks.

-About how long did the process take until Josh felt he was ready for a development role?
+About how long did the process take until Sean felt he was ready for a development role?

 After a year and a half, he interviewed but did not get the job.

 They needed a deeper knowledge of programming and reasoning.
-This showed Josh where he needed to improve.
+This showed Sean where he needed to improve.

-Then Josh started working side-by-side with other developers.
+Then Sean started working side-by-side with other developers.

 All this was done while still doing his normal QA duties.
 This was like working two jobs at once.

-After another year or two, Josh went through another interview even more technical than the first and this time, he got the position.
+After another year or two, Sean went through another interview even more technical than the first and this time, he got the position.

-The most important lesson to learn from Josh is this: Look for opportunities and be ready to work hard when you get them.
+The most important lesson to learn from Sean is this: Look for opportunities and be ready to work hard when you get them.